laxminarayanr/ATMTest/README.md

 The project reference can be downloaded from the following GitHub project: https://github.com/laxminarayanr/ATM-API

-BDD scenarios have been defined within this ATMTest project.
-Mocks have been defined within ATM.cs class, which call the methods defined within the respective Services.
+Two BDD scenarios have been defined within this ATMTest project, one each corresponding to Balance Enquiry and Cash Withdrawal scenarios.

+The following mocks have been defined within ATM.cs class, which call the methods defined within the respective Services.

+- IBalanceEnquiryServiceMock
+- ICashWithdrwalaServiceMock
+- IPinValidationServiceMock

 The test data provided in the problem statement is referenced in the form of Cucumber data tables.